-This Crunchy Strawberry Pecan Chicken Salad is a great way to celebrate berry season and beyond!
+This Strawberry Pecan Chicken Salad with poppyseeds is a delicious salad with all the flavor and crunch.
+Only about 10 minutes to prep!
 Crisp celery, pecans and poppy seeds give this simple chicken salad a fun twist on the traditional chicken salad recipe.

 This recipe was originally published June 2018 and copy was updated to include process photos and updated copy.